 In effect, any loan you receive will be a personal loan.
 For this reason, it is common for sole proprietors to leverage their home (with a second mortgage) or any business property.
 The current credit environment has made these types of loans difficult to obtain in many areas of the country.

 Because a single owner business is an extension of you, if you go bankrupt, it is a personal bankruptcy.
 All of your assets are at risk.
-More than anything else, this is a good reason to carefully consider the protections offered by incorporating.
+More than anything else, this is a good reason to carefully consider the protections offered by incorporating or forming an LLC.